 SEED Winnipeg’s cross-program team provides resources and services for the benefit of our clients and participants.

-Aboriginal Community Collaborations (ACC) works towards the success of Aboriginal participants.
-Led by an Aboriginal Advisory Committee from diverse backgrounds and working in a variety of contexts, ACC sees itself as a ‘service provider’ within SEED, and works to:
+Indigenous Community Collaborations (ICC) works towards the success of Aboriginal participants.
+Led by an Aboriginal Advisory Committee from diverse backgrounds and working in a variety of contexts, ICC sees itself as a ‘service provider’ within SEED, and works to: